kockie69/RPJ/docs/sugarmice.md

 # Sugar Mice / 3rd Order Butterworth LPF <a name="sugarmice"></a>
 ![sugarmice image](./sugarmice.png)

-Sugar Mice is a Wave digital filter (WDF).
+Sugar Mice is a Polyphonic Wave digital filter (WDF).
 WDFs are designed to simulate analog electronic circuits.
 The idea behind WDFs is to simulate the signal flow through analog circuit components: Resistors (R),  Capacitors (C), and Inductors (L).

 Sugar Mice is a 3rd Order Butterworth low pass ladder filter.